 A good method to clean your baby pacifier

-#Method 1: Use of warm soapy water
+#Method 1: Use of hands with warm soapy water

 - Washing the binky with warm soapy water is one of the quick methods.
 You can use this baby dish soap